Danske Bank lifts Telefonaktiebolaget LM Ericsson [publ] [ERIC] price estimate. Who else is bullish?

-Telefonaktiebolaget LM Ericsson (publ) [NASDAQ: ERIC] surged by $0.4 during the normal trading session on Monday and reaching a high of $12.24 during the day while it closed the day at $12.23.
-The company report on January 14, 2021 that Invitation to media and analyst briefing for Ericsson Q4 and full year 2020 report.
+Telefonaktiebolaget LM Ericsson (publ) [NASDAQ: ERIC] traded at a high on 01/29/21, posting a 7.22 gain after which it closed the day’ session at $12.47.
+The company report on January 26, 2021 that Ericsson launches 5G RAN Slicing to spur 5G business growth.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.